onsensei/react-native-onsen-starter/README.md

 - [redux](https://redux.js.org/)
 - [saga](https://github.com/redux-saga/redux-saga)

+## Prerequisite
+1. XXX
+2. XXX
+3. XXX

 ## Usage
 1. clone or copy this project to your local mechine
-2. add your remote repo to this project on your local mechine
+2. add your remote repository reference to this project on your local mechine
+3. remove repository reference of react-native-onsen-starter
-97. install modules with command `???`
+4. install modules with command `npm install` or `yarn`
-98. rename project with command `???`
+5. rename project with command `yarn react-native-rename <newName> -b <bundleIdentifier>` of [react-native-rename](https://www.npmjs.com/package/react-native-rename)
-99. start coding your app ???
+6. start coding your app 😎

 ## How to reproduce this starter
 You can make your starter by following these steps.